binja/hexo/source/_posts/defconctf2015-fuckup-writeup.md

  0. Quit: simply `return 0;`.
  1. Display info: Display an introduction.
 Nothing interesting.
  2. Change random: Generate a random value and move mappings correspondingly.
- 3. View state info: Show the current random value and then change random as same as "Change random".
+ 3. View state info: Show the current random value and then change the value as same as "Change random".
- 4. Test stack smash: Cause stack based buffer overflow by 100 bytes against a 16-byte buffer.
+ 4. Test stack smash: Cause stack based buffer overflow by 100 bytes against a 10-byte buffer.

 Actually, I don't know the detailed implementations of these commands except for "Test stack smash", for it was not I but another team member who cope with this challenge at first.
 It seems that the author's intended solution is to use SMT solver like z3 to predict random values generated, and my teammate attempted to do that.